Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 - Feed waste gradually; never dump large quantities at once

-- Keep water running for 30 seconds after grinding stops
+- Keep cold water running for 30 seconds after grinding stops

 - Never pour grease down the drain—even with hot water running